betacraft/scheduler/README.md

 	}
 	log.Println("Queue created successfully")

-	// Create a Job
+	// Create a JobData
-	// Check that job data is of the form of CustomExector{} in consumer
+	// Check that job data is of the form of CustomJob{} in the consumer example
-	// CustomExector implements the Executor interface, also stored some job
+	// CustomJob implements the Executor interface, also stores some job related data type JobData struct {
-	// related data
-	jobData := map[string]interface{}{
-		"name": "John Snow",
+		Name string `json:"name"`
 	}
+	jobData := JobData{Name: "John Snow"}

+	// Create a Job, and fill up the required values,
+	// then submit using enqueue
 	j := &jobs.Job{
 		ID:          uuid.New(),
 		EnqueueTime: time.Now().UTC(),
 		Type:        "CustomerExecutor", // this will be same while registering
-		JobData:     jobData,
+		JobData:     &jobData,
 		Interval:    45000,         // this is used for delaying the message in queue as well as the execution time is set in accordance
 		RoutingKey:  "",            // not required for sqs
 		Queue:       "test-queue",  // same as the queue created above